dvrpc/crash-api/data/README.md

 Then copy this database to the production server:
   1. Create a backup of the local database, as postgres user: `pg_dump -O -F c crash > crash-[yyyy-mm-dd].pgc`
   2. Add it to the roles/crash/files/ directory of [the cloud ansible repo](https://github.com/dvrpc/cloud-ansible), update name of `db_backup` var in roles/crash/vars/main.yaml, and run the playbook.

+Finally, create a CSV file for GIS to generate vector tiles for the front-end viewer: `psql -U postgres -d crash -c "COPY ( SELECT id, max_severity, year, geoid, geom FROM CRASH ) TO STDOUT WITH CSV HEADER" > crashes_for_vector_tiles.csv` and share it.